 If you have completed all the necessary checks and you are ready to go-live with your new FarApp activation, you can activate the appropriate syncs by going to https://app.farapp.com/dashboard and clicking the pencil icon next to your desired connector.

 In the following page, you will see the syncs you can toggle on and off.

 Once your syncs are enabled:

-- Your support level switches from your Integration Support Plans to your Ongoing Support Plan, you can find more information about this at https://support.farapp.com/hc/en-us/articles/115009555447-Support-Plans.
+- Your support level switches from your Activation Support Plans to your Ongoing Support Plan, you can find more information about this at https://support.farapp.com/hc/en-us/articles/115009555447-Support-Plans.